Germany: Iranian arrested, suspected of chemical attack plot

 Police and prosecutors said the man and another person were detained overnight in the town of Castrop-Rauxel, northwest of Dortmund.

-In a joint statement they said the man is suspected to have planned a serious attack motivated by Islamic extremism, for which he had allegedly obtained the potent toxins cyanide and ricin.
+In a joint statement they said the man is suspected to have planned a serious attack motivated by Islamic extremism, for which he had allegedly sought to obtain the potent toxins cyanide and ricin.

 It wasn’t immediately clear how far advanced the plans for an attack were and whether the suspect had picked a specific target.

-Tabloid newspaper Bild reported that the tip about the alleged plans for a chemical attack came from an allied intelligence agency.
+Tabloid newspaper Bild reported that the tip about the alleged plot came from an allied intelligence agency.

+Dpa cited unnamed German security official saying there was no indication the suspect had acted on behalf of the Iranian state, but rather that he allegedly supported a Sunni extremist group.
+Sunnis are a religious minority in Iran.

 Five years ago, German police arrested a Tunisian man and his wife on suspicion of planning to carry out a ricin attack in the name of the Islamic State group.
 They were later found guilty and sentenced to 10 and eight years’ imprisonment, respectively.